MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-move-device-admin-work-profile.md

 ## Android Company Portal 404 error
 Users might get a 404 error when they tap the link to the **Update device settings** page of the Android Company Portal.
 This error can be caused by one of the following:
-- The device is not an Android.
+- The device isn't an Android.
-- The Android device does not have the Company Portal app.
+- The Android device doesn't have the Company Portal app.
 - The Android Company Portal version is earlier than 5.0.4720.0.
 - The Android device uses Android 6 or earlier.